 13 hours, compulsory

 Teacher / Lecturer

-The calculations of supportive theoretical examples take place during the whole semester.
-Demonstrations and practical exercises in laboratory of optical microscopy, in laboratory of surfaces and thin films.
+The calculation of supportive theoretical examples takes place during the whole semester.
+Demonstration exercises in laboratory of optical microscopy, in laboratory of surfaces and thin films (SIMS and XPS).